FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_v3.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the CCE node resource.
+  If omitted, the provider-level region will be used.
+Changing this will create a new CCE node resource.

-* `cluster_id` - (Required) ID of the cluster.
+* `cluster_id` - (Required, String, ForceNew) ID of the cluster.
 Changing this parameter will create a new resource.

-* `name` - (Optional) Node Name.
+* `name` - (Optional, String) Node Name.

-* `flavor_id` - (Required) Specifies the flavor id.
+* `flavor_id` - (Required, String, ForceNew) Specifies the flavor id.Changing this parameter will create a new resource.

+* `availability_zone` - (Required, String, ForceNew) specify the name of the available partition (AZ).
   Changing this parameter will create a new resource.

-* `availability_zone` - (Required) specify the name of the available partition (AZ).
+* `key_pair` - (Required, String, ForceNew) Key pair name when logging in to select the key pair mode.
   Changing this parameter will create a new resource.

-* `key_pair` - (Required) Key pair name when logging in to select the key pair mode.
-  Changing this parameter will create a new resource.

-* `os` - (Optional) Operating System of the node, possible values are EulerOS 2.2 and CentOS 7.6.
+* `os` - (Optional, String, ForceNew) Operating System of the node, possible values are EulerOS 2.2 and CentOS 7.6.
   Defaults to EulerOS 2.2.
 Changing this parameter will create a new resource.

-* `labels` - (Optional) Tags of a Kubernetes node, key/value pair format.
+* `labels` - (Optional, Map, ForceNew) Tags of a Kubernetes node, key/value pair format.
 Changing this parameter will create a new resource.

-* `tags` - (Optional) VM tag, key/value pair format.
+* `tags` - (Optional, Map) VM tag, key/value pair format.

-* `annotations` - (Optional) Node annotation, key/value pair format.
+* `annotations` - (Optional, Map, ForceNew) Node annotation, key/value pair format.
 Changing this parameter will create a new resource.

-* `eip_ids` - (Optional) List of existing elastic IP IDs.
+* `eip_ids` - (Optional, Set, ForceNew) List of existing elastic IP IDs.
 Changing this parameter will create a new resource.

   -> If the `eip_ids` parameter is configured, you do not need to configure the `eip_count` and bandwidth parameters:
   `iptype`, `bandwidth_charge_mode`, `bandwidth_size` and `share_type`.

-* `eip_count` - (Optional) Number of elastic IPs to be dynamically created.
+* `eip_count` - (Optional, Int, ForceNew) Number of elastic IPs to be dynamically created.
 Changing this parameter will create a new resource.

-* `iptype` - (Optional) Elastic IP type.
+* `iptype` - (Optional, String, ForceNew) Elastic IP type.

-* `bandwidth_charge_mode` - (Optional) Bandwidth billing type.
+* `bandwidth_charge_mode` - (Optional, String, ForceNew) Bandwidth billing type.
 Changing this parameter will create a new resource.

-* `sharetype` - (Optional) Bandwidth sharing type.
+* `sharetype` - (Optional, String, ForceNew) Bandwidth sharing type.
 Changing this parameter will create a new resource.

-* `bandwidth_size` - (Optional) Bandwidth size.
+* `bandwidth_size` - (Optional, Int, ForceNew) Bandwidth size.
 Changing this parameter will create a new resource.

-* `ecs_performance_type` - (Optional) Classification of cloud server specifications.
+* `ecs_performance_type` - (Optional, String, ForceNew) Classification of cloud server specifications.
     Changing this parameter will create a new resource.

-* `ecs_group_id` - (Optional) Specifies the ECS group ID.
+* `ecs_group_id` - (Optional, String, ForceNew) Specifies the ECS group ID.
 If specified, the node will be created under the cloud server group.
 Changing this parameter will create a new resource.

-* `subnet_id` - (Optional) Specifies the ID of the VPC Subnet to which the NIC belongs.
+* `subnet_id` - (Optional, String, ForceNew) Specifies the ID of the VPC Subnet to which the NIC belongs.
     Changing this parameter will create a new resource.

-* `product_id` - (Optional) The Product ID.
+* `product_id` - (Optional, String, ForceNew) The Product ID.
 Changing this parameter will create a new resource.

-* `max_pods` - (Optional) The maximum number of instances a node is allowed to create.
+* `max_pods` - (Optional, Int, ForceNew) The maximum number of instances a node is allowed to create.
     Changing this parameter will create a new resource.

-* `public_key` - (Optional) The Public key.
+* `public_key` - (Optional, String, ForceNew) The Public key.
 Changing this parameter will create a new resource.

-* `preinstall` - (Optional) Script required before installation.
+* `preinstall` - (Optional, String, ForceNew) Script required before installation.
 The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

-* `postinstall` - (Optional) Script required after installation.
+* `postinstall` - (Optional, String, ForceNew) Script required after installation.
 The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

 * `extend_param` - (Optional, Map, ForceNew) Extended parameter.
 Changing this parameter will create a new resource.
   Availiable keys: